TheSamsai/distributed-video-transcoder/README.md

 keeping the leader node's software implementation simple, thus largely limiting potential failures to hardware faults.
-The system can survive any number of silent failures from workers and has a system in place to reallocate work if a worker fails to check in regularly.
-It, however, cannot protect against arbitrary failures or malicious workers.
+The system can survive any number of silent failures from workers and has a system in place to reallocate work if a worker fails to check in regularly.It, however, cannot protect against arbitrary failures or malicious workers.

 The job server can recover from crashes by being restarted.
 Since tasks are